Borges Fiction

 Ficciones

-Ficciones (Included in Collected Fictions)
+(Included in Collected Fictions)

-Translation by Andrew Hurley.
+Translation by Andrew Hurley

-Viking, 1998.
+Viking, 1998

 In 1941, Borges published El jardín de senderos que se bifurcan, or “The Garden of Forking Paths,” a collection of seven new stories plus an earlier story called “The Approach to al-Mu’tasim.”
 This was followed by nine additional stories under the title Artifices.
 In 1944, El jardín and Artifices were bundled together and published as Ficciones.
-(Although the title means “Fictions,” the original Spanish title is usually retained for English translations.)
+(Although the title means “Fictions,” the original Spanish title is always retained for English translations.)
 A cornerstone of postmodern literature, Ficciones is Borges’ most enduring and influential work.

 Ficciones is divided into two sections: “The Garden of Forking Paths,” which contains the contents of the original El jardín collection, and the later “Artifices.”
 Although the stories of the “Garden” section are generally longer and somewhat more fantastical than those in “Artifices,” all the stories in Ficciones explore the labyrinthine nature of reality and the impact of language on literature, philosophy, metaphysics, and theology.
 Many stories describe or even review imaginary books penned by fictional authors, and more than a few engage in flights of meta-reality where reality and fiction are seamlessly intertwined.
+The contents are given below, presented with the original Grove Press titles:

 The Garden of Forking Paths